Five reasons to choose Apartamentos Sierra Alta as a venue for your retreat

 We most certainly will!
 Our guests love it and so do we.

 If you decide to hold a retreat here, bear in mind that unless you book the whole venue, you may come across other guests staying at the apartments.
 This has never bothered us as the type of guests who come here tend to be looking for peace and quiet or are off hiking all day.
-However, that said, during the school summer holidays it is likely to be a bit nosier (in Spain that includes the whole of July and August).
+However, that said, during the school summer holidays it is likely to be a bit nosier (in Spain that includes the whole of July and August) as families enjoy the pool and the warm evenings on the terrace.

 I think it’s always a good idea for you, or your retreat or event coordinator, to visit any venue before booking to get a feel for the place to make sure that it’s right for you and your guests.